Plair Price Reaches $0.0001 (PLA)

 Plair Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Plair directly using US dollars.
-Investors seeking to trade Plair should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Plair using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Plair directly using U.S. dollars.
+Investors seeking to acquire Plair should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Plair using one of the aforementioned exchanges.

 Receive News & Updates for Plair Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Plair and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.